Standard auto insurance

 - Your license is from another country.

 If any of these apply, or your insurer thinks you’re a risk for any other reason, you may not be able to purchase a standard policy.
 You may be offered a nonstandard policy, or if the company you are getting a quote from does not write nonstandard insurance, you may be declined coverage.

 How to get standard insurance

-How much more does non-standard insurance cost?
+How much does standard insurance cost?

 Frequently asked questions